neicnordic/neic.no/_posts/2020-01-08-estonia-joins-neic.md

 photo: "/assets/images/latest-news-13-water.jpg"
 ---

-NeIC welcomes Estonia as new member
+NeIC welcomes Estonia as a new member
 ===============================

 *As recommended by the NeIC Board, the NordForsk Board has approved a membership application from Estonia to join NeIC alongside Denmark, Finland, Iceland, Norway and Sweden.*